Family Lawyer Arlington VA

-Our clients face separation and divorce for many different reasons, and in many different circumstances, so seek counsel from an experienced Family Lawyer Arlington VA before relying on what friends or family members tell you, or what you have seen on television!
+Our clients face separation and divorce for many different reasons, and in many different circumstances, so seek counsel from an experienced family lawyer Arlington, VA residents recommend before relying on what friends or family members tell you, or what you have seen on television!

-Finances in Separation and Divorce are tricky, too – you need a skilled Family Lawyer Arlington VA to walk you through what spousal and child support you may be entitled to, or what you may owe.
+Finances in separation and divorce are tricky, too – you need a skilled family lawyer Arlington, VA local residents trust to walk you through what spousal and child support you may be entitled to, or what you may owe.

 Your situation is unique: there may have been adultery, cruelty, or desertion – grounds for divorce will guide you differently from uncontested divorce.
-All these factors may impact how your separation and/or divorce unfolds, and only a Family Lawyer Arlington VA can explain what may happen in your situation.
+All these factors may impact how your separation and/or divorce unfolds, and only a family lawyer in Arlington, VA can explain what may happen in your situation.

 Custody and Visitation

-Family Law becomes even more challenging when children are involved – so a Family Lawyer Arlington VA is critical in considering your family law matter from all angles.
-When parents are married, they have Joint Custody of their shared children, and no one questions that either parent may take care of or make decisions for that child.
+Family law becomes even more challenging when children are involved – so a family lawyer in Arlington VA is critical in considering your family law matter from all angles.
+When parents are married, they have joint custody of their shared children, and no one questions that either parent may take care of or make decisions for that child.

 However, when a couple is unmarried, separated, or divorced, who cares for the kids can become the central issue.
 A court order related to minors in custody disputes will dictate where the children need to be, and Virginia Law puts the best interests of the child at the forefront.